gaurav-arya/ImplicitAdjoints.jl/README.md

 # ImplicitAdjoints [WIP]

 Contains a sensitivity analysis for the generalized Lasso problem, see example below.
-Eventually the adjoint method should become a macro for helping chain rules definition tools, and the sensitivity analysis here can be adapted to form the linear operators required by that macro.
+Eventually the adjoint method should become a macro / utility function for helping define an rrule, and the sensitivity analysis here can be simplified to only form the linear operators required by that.

 ```julia
 using Random: randperm